Tag archive for: DUMG

 5:30 p.m.

-"Environmental Health at the University of Montpellier and in our regions"
+“Environmental Health at the University of Montpellier and in Our Regions”

 6:30 p.m.

-"Air Pollution" Speaker: Prof. Isabella Annesi-Maesano, INSERM Research Director, Co-Director of the Desbrest Institute of Epidemiology and Public Health (IDESP), UMR 1302, INSERM and University of Montpellier
+“Air Pollution” Speaker: Prof. Isabella Annesi-Maesano, INSERM Research Director, Co-Director of the Desbrest Institute of Epidemiology and Public Health (IDESP), UMR 1302, INSERM and the University of Montpellier

 Please note that this program is subject to change depending on the health situation.

-Every year, the Faculty organizes Printemps de la Médecine, an event for general practitioners.
+Every year, the Faculty organizes "Printemps de la Médecine," an event for general practitioners.
 Due to the current health situation, this fifth edition will be held online.
-Find all the information in this article!
+Find all the details in this article!

-An event aimed at general practitioners
+An event for general practitioners

-For further information regarding the program and registration procedures, please contact the office in charge of CPD management at the Faculty at the following address: med-fmc-dpc@umontpellier.fr.
+For any further information regarding the program or registration procedures, please feel free to contact the office responsible for continuing professional development (CPD) at the Faculty at the following address: med-fmc-dpc@umontpellier.fr.

 The program for this 5th edition